chrismojekwu/apprentice-challenge/README.md

 # Chris Mojekwu's Apprenticeship Submission for Tandem

 ## Goals
-My goal for my submission was to demonstrate my grasp on creating Front-End Applications with React.
+The goal for this submission was to demonstrate my grasp on creating Front-End Applications with React.

 I tried to focus on features and details that made for a friendly and interactive experience for the user.